nimrodlahav/the-WordNerd/README.md

 **Home**
-Here the user can choose wether to practice his current cycle - which contains all the clusters he is memorizing at this period in time.Also, there is an option to view current progress and details regarding his preferred system settings.
+Here the user can choose whether to practice his current cycle - which contains all the clusters he is memorizing at this period in time.Also, there is an option to view current progress and details regarding his preferred system settings.
 <p align="center">
   <img src="Screenshots/WhatsApp Image 2025-11-10 at 11.57.26.jpeg" alt="App Screenshot" width="150"/>